JacobNetz/KotlinLessCodeMoreFun/slides/null-safety/checked-at-runtime.md

 ```

 Note:
-+ Nulls are checked at runtime
++ Compilation errors are thrown anytime the compiler thinks there COULD be a null reference error